 Build a foundation with students by creating a few pacts – basic dos and don’ts for how each session should go.

 “Agreements are different from rules because they’re co-created, so you can get buy-in from the students and, also importantly, you’re empowering the students,” Ryan said.
 “Because we don’t want a generation of followers, you want a generation of leaders.”

 Start by asking students what they might need and how you can support them.
 That could begin like this: “Hey, I’m Mr. Ryan.
 Here are some things I want to do, but before we start I wanted to set some agreements for how we should treat each other.
 Are there any agreements we should make?”

 If a student has never been asked a question like this before, they might respond by requesting something that sounds silly, like having pizza during every session.

 “But that is still a really rich conversation, because you can say, ‘Well, pizza is really expensive.
 I don’t have $200 bucks to spend on pizza every day, so I don’t think that’s going to work,’” Ryan said.
 However, you can let the pupil know that if they’re hungry, you can bring a snack to your sessions.
-This way, you show you are listening to the youth and offering to meet their needs.
+This way, you show you are listening and offering to meet their needs.

 Or, a student might not have an answer.
 In that case, model a few examples of agreements you might make.
 Be specific.
 For example, rather than saying “Let’s be respectful,” you could say, “I think it’s important not to interrupt someone while they’re speaking.
 Do you agree we should wait until we’re finished with what we’re saying before chiming in?”